Skip to main content

 After you’ve developed plans for how to handle the Zombie Apocalypse, it’s time to make sure everyone knows what to do.
 During Day 3 of the Zombie Apocalypse Boot Camp, your team will rehearse the following scenarios.
 A dangerous zombie has entered your workplace intruder alert.

 Rehearse the procedure you have planned for a dangerous intruder.
 You may want to assign one or more people to play the role of invading enraged zombies.
 What should the person who first notices the danger do.

 What happens next.
 Is there a secure area for your staff to retreat to.
 You need to protect your personnel and get help as soon as possible.

 You could encounter this situation in the event of a robbery, a violent attack on an employee, or a mentally ill intruder on your premises.
 The zombie army has surrounded your workplace dangerous conditions outside.
 Rehearse the procedure you have planned for a danger coming from outside.
 You may want to assign several people to play the role of zombies attacking from outside.

 What should the person who first notices this danger do.
 What happens next.
 You need to protect your personnel, secure your premises, and get help as soon as possible.
 You might encounter this situation in the event of a fire, a violent incident in the parking lot, or a natural disaster such as a hail storm, violent electrical storm, or an approaching tornado.

-The zombie army has cut off your power supply abrupt electrical failure.
+Does equipment need to be manually turned off to protect it from a surge when the power starts up again.
 Can you communicate with your staff and with the outside world.
 Ensure the safety of your personnel, your premises, and your equipment, and get help as soon as possible.

 This is an especially important procedure to rehearse, because you may encounter this situation during any sort of emergency situation.
 The zombies have hacked through your roof and or broken your windows building damage.
 Rehearse the procedures you have developed if part of your building becomes too damaged to occupy.
 Can you move personnel and vital equipment.

 Can you erect a barrier to prevent further damage.
 You might encounter this situation in the event of any sort of strong wind conditions or an earthquake;, a roof collapse due to snow, ice, or water; or damage due to a building fire.
 Zombies have set fire inside the building or planted a bomb inside.

 Rehearse the procedures you have developed if a fire breaks out or a bomb threat is identified.
 How will you inform everyone and move them to a safe location.
 How will you account for every member of your organization.
-You could experience this situation on any work day.

-Zombies have injured one or more employees.
-Rehearse the procedures you have developed if someone is injured on your premises.
 Assign a few people to play the role of the sick or injured.
 Do some of your staff members have first aid training.

-What sort of injuries are most likely to occur in your workplace.
-You could experience this situation on any work day.
+Who should be called if an employee suddenly collapses.

 At Zombie Apocalypse Boot Camp, Day 3 training day is always an intense and interesting day.
 Procedures are refined, responsibilities are assigned, and we all learn a lot.
+After you have survived the first Zombie Apocalypse, you have good reason to be proud of your organization and the disaster preparations you made.

 Cyber-security